Hecate946/Neutra/README.md

 clearprefix: Clear all custom server prefixes.

-filter: Manage the server's word filter list (Command Group).
+filter: Manage the server's word filter.

 leave: Have the bot leave the server.